Skip to content

 void free(void* ptr);

-free has more caveats than it appears: you can only free pointers returned by allocation functions; after freeing, the pointer becomes a dangling pointer; setting the pointer to NULL after free is a good practice—if it is accidentally used later, it will immediately cause a segmentation fault, which is ten thousand times easier to debug than a use-after-free.
+free has more caveats than it appears: you can only free pointers returned by allocation functions; after freeing, the pointer becomes a dangling pointer; setting to NULL after free is a good habit—subsequent misuse will cause an immediate segmentation fault, which is ten thousand times easier to debug than use-after-free.

 1. Memory Leak